Education and Health

 CHI also partners closely with the Afghan Institute of Learning

-CHI’s project partner the Afghan Institute of Learning has always sought to charge some sort of fee for its services so as not to perpetuate an attitude of entitlement and to encourage self reliance.
-In some instances fee charging has not been possible because of government regulations.
-AIL’s approach to project start ups includes the requirement that communities contribute something, not so much money as land or supplies or a building.
+CHI is the long time fiscal sponsor and project partner of the Afghan Institute of Learning.
+AIL has always sought to charge some sort of fee for its services so as not to perpetuate an attitude of entitlement and to encourage self reliance in people.
+In some instances, fee charging has not been possible because of government regulations.
+AIL’s approach to its project start ups includes the requirement that communities contribute something, not so much money as land or supplies or a building.
 Again this approach seeks to engage the people and create a sense of ownership and responsibility which means projects are valued and nurtured and protected – a recipe for success and longevity.